pkitazos/elixir-mpst/README.md

 - [x] helper functions
 - [ ] init_actor callback
 - [ ] make sure that there are no session types left over
+- [ ] make sure only annotated functions perform communication operations
+- [ ] make sure no `receive-do` expressions or `send` calls in Maty.Actor modules

 ### general